DigitalPublishingToolkit/OurCommons/md/08IaioneFoster.md

 starting ten years ago, we both began to explore the governance of the urban commons as a separate body of study.
-First, investigating individually how different kinds of urban assets such as community gardens, parks, neighborhoods^11-2^ and urban infrastructure such as urban roads^12^ could be reconceived as urban commons, and later jointly to conceive the whole city as a commons^7^.
-We realized that we needed a different approach to bridge urban studies and commons studies and therefore to pose a slightly different set of questions for the governance of the urban commons^13^.
-We also needed to define a different set of design principles for the management of urban commons in the city and the city itself as a commons.
+First, investigating individually how different kinds of urban assets such as community gardens, parks, neighborhoods and urban infrastructure such as urban roads could be reconceived as urban commons, and later jointly to conceive the whole city as a commons.^11,12^ We realized that we needed a different approach to bridge urban studies and commons studies and therefore to pose a slightly different set of questions for the governance of the urban commons.^13^ We also needed to define a different set of design principles for the management of urban commons in the city and the city itself as a commons.